 Outstanding teachers and coaches:

 My parents, Chauncey Bell, Barry Boehm, Sue Bottfeld, Hal Brody, Allan Cameron, Lila Crespin, Dorothy Demory, Eric Garen, Calvin Gentry, Bill & Peggy Hamner, Erich Heinerth, Anthony Hoare, Fred Hodson, Tom & Carolyn Jones, Ferdinand Kertess, Karen Kleinfelder, Alex Koperberg, John Lilly, Norman Marks, Catherine Morris, Ted Nelson, Harry O'Steen, Frank Peto, Bonnie Prettapapop, Gladys Pushard, Ronald Sass, Einar Stefferud and Roberta Taggart.

 Thanks also for books and lectures by:

-Stewart Brand, César Chávez, Douglas Engelbart, Bill Gates, Malcolm Gladwell, James Gleick, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, Peace Pilgrim, William Poundstone, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)
+Stewart Brand, César Chávez, Douglas Engelbart, Tom Friedman, Bill Gates, Malcolm Gladwell, James Gleick, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, Peace Pilgrim, William Poundstone, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)

 Pantheon of heroic, brilliant, beautiful women:

-Aung San Suu Kyi, Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Dolores Huerta, Naomi Klein (at TED), Elena Klett, Marlene Mallicoat(RIP), Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Meryl Streep, Elizabeth Warren, Oprah Winfrey.
+Aung San Suu Kyi, Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Vi Hart, Dolores Huerta, Naomi Klein, Elena Klett, Marlene Mallicoat, Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Megan Smith, Meryl Streep, Elizabeth Warren, Oprah Winfrey.

 I'm proud to be a docent at the Frederick R. Weisman Art Foundation, a wonderful collection of 20th century art.
 Call (310) 277-5321 to make an appointment for a free tour.
 Ask for me!

 My favorite activists, because they are so loving, are the folks at the Los Angeles Catholic Worker soup kitchen, "the Hippie Kitchen".

 I'm helping a bunch of UCLA law students purge old misdemeanor records for clients so they can get jobs.
-We're also doing Proposition 47 petitions.
+We're also filing Proposition 47 petitions.

-The PLATO Society is the original retirement learning group; we organize our own study/discussion groups; currently, I'm studying the perspectives of other nations.
+The PLATO Society is the original retirement learning group; we organize our own study/discussion groups; currently, I'm reading science essays by Olivia Judson.

 Thoughtful appeal from Stephen Hawking to stop the killing in Syria.